 - Make Merseyside a better place to live

 - Encourage self-help and resilience

 - Develop realistic and sustainable plans

 - Bring positive change and measurable impact

-Who we fund: we fund registered charities operating in Merseyside which meet our priority themes, particularly smaller grass roots organisations or those that find it difficult to raise funds due to the absence of a dedicated fundraiser.
-All Merseyside charities meeting stated criteria are eligible to apply, whether representing one or all of the boroughs within the metropolitan county.
+Who we fund: we fund registered charities operating in Merseyside which meets our priority themes, particularly smaller grassroots organisations or those that find it difficult to raise funds due to the absence of a dedicated fundraiser.
+All Merseyside charities meeting stated criteria are eligible to apply, whether representing one or all of the boroughs of the metropolitan county.
 National charities are rarely supported.
 To be eligible for consideration, the charity’s operations and project in question must be specific to Merseyside.

 Organisations outside eligibility criteria: Community Interest Companies, social enterprises, overseas charities, national charities outside eligibility criteria, organisations not in Merseyside, fundraising charities and intermediaries, and charities operating with high levels of reserves.